A German think tank is recommending rewarding scientists who are good at engaging with the public

 Scientists who engage with the public deserve not just support and appreciation, but also “remuneration and incentives,” says a position paper from the Siggen Circle.

-The paper entitled, The Siggen Call for Action – Shaping science communication comes the Siggen Circle, which represents a wide range of people working in universities and research institutes as well as funding bodies, industry and journalists.
+The paper The Siggen Call for Action – Shaping science communication comes the Siggen Circle, which represents a wide range of people working in universities and research institutes as well as funding bodies, industry and journalists.
 Scientists and communication managers are both well represented.